-I have sporatically written a few works in verse; the extant works' completion dates range from shortly after 1984 to the October 2019.
+I have sporadically written a few works in verse; the extant works' completion dates range from shortly after 1984 to July 2020.
 (I think only one completed work has been lost from this period, a shortish parallel of the Book of Job with the contrast that the protagonist is guilty (and not suffering externally) and the friends are encouraging.)

 To moderate page length and provide some separation of interests, the writings are divided into four categories: romantic verse, theological verse, light verse, and other verse.
 The categories are not strictly distinct in nature as some works classified as romantic have significant Christian content, some works not classified as light verse have significant elements of humor, and some theological verse has significant romantic content.

 Within each category, the works are ordered by completion date and comments are attached to each work.
 (The comments vary significantly in length, depth, and focus.
 Some comments present more information about my perception of how form and sound interact with the sense, though effects can be subtle and (desired) causation may be associated with (perceived) correlation; other comments focus more on the content and its significance to me.)

 Both for reading and writing I tend to prefer traditional formal poetry.
 For reading, this preference may come partially from correlation (or assumed correlation) of sentimentality and idealism with formal verse (which is a somewhat natural correlation as such are less modern orientations) as well as an aesthetic preference for order and ornament over expression and ambiguity.
 For writing, in addition to the aesthetic preference and habit (even when I do not use accentual-syllabic meter and end-rhyme, my writing tends to have more sound-play ornamentation that seems common in modern free verse), I also find that form helps me find images and phrasings.